-Malaysia is a multi-ethnic and multi-cultural country.
-The population of Malaysia consists of three main ethnic communities - Malays, Taiwanese, Chinese, and peoples of the South Asian subcontinent.
+Malaysia is a multi-ethnic, multicultural country.
+The population of Malaysia consists of three main ethnic communities -Malays, Taiwanese, Chinese- as well as, in general, people of the South Asian subcontinent.

 Malay is the official language of Malaysia, but English, as recognized language, is widely used in professional and commercial fields.

 Islam is the official religion, but freedom of religion is constitutionally guaranteed.

 Malaysia is located in the equatorial region, and has a tropical rainforest climate.
 The average temperature is at or just above 20-32°C. The country of Malaysia is located on both mainland Asia and the Malay archipelago.

 Under Taiwan government's "New Southbound Policy", Malaysia has been identified as an important nation for Taiwan to deepen ties and expand links with.
 Already, Taiwan and Malaysia have a close relationship, which sets a good foundation for further diplomacy.